kellertobias/kuvo-proxy/readme.md

 - [X] Web-Page for embedding in OBS or showing on a tablet for your guests
 - [X] Automatic Setup of Mac systems for openssl
 - [ ] Check if "virgin" rekordbox can setup KUVO account over this script (for not needing a kuvo account in the first place)

+# Changelog:

+- 2021-04-10 - First End-User capable beta version and start of changelog